trettifjerde/gatsby34/src/projects/centrabit.md

 - Rest API
 - MongoDB
 - SCSS
+order: 1
 ---
-**reCAPTCHA** protected forms.
+Pages are rendered from **.md** files and are **revalidated regularly** - no need to rebuild the website when content is updated.

-Form data is stored in a **Mongo** database.
-Upon form submission, the server emails the user, confirming that their request is received, and the site owners, notifying them of a new request.
+Upon form submission, the backend stores data in a database and **sends email notifications** - to the user, confirming that their request has been received, and to the site administrator, notifying them of a new request.

-Pages are rendered from **.md** files and are revalidated regularly - no need to rebuild the site after updates have been made.
+Forms are protected with **reCAPTCHA Enterprise**.